sachin-chandani/Shape-Plotting-of-The-Objects/README.md

 #Files' Details

 Shape_Detection_PPT_1.pdf and Shape_Detection_PPT_2.pdf are the presentation files.

 EW2_Report_XXX_XXX.pdf contains the details of the project including caliberation of sensors and hardware design.

+cal_LED.ino has Arduino UNO code to caliberate individual LEDs as per room light interference and providing a mean value.